ryverine/bamazon/README.md

 You will be prompted to confirm the name change and after selecting `yes` you should see that the file is named `.env`.

-The contents of the `.env` file should be as follows.
+The contents of the `.env` file should be as follows:

 	# MySQL Password
 	db_password="your_mysql_password"

 The content in quotes should be your specific MySQL password.

-Do not remove the quote characters!
-Your values should go between the quotes.
+Do not remove the quote characters, your password should go between the quotes.

 ### NPM Install